YuboYang1029/checkbox-task-manager/README.md

 5. **Optimize Database Queries**:
    Ensure that the columns used for sorting and searching (e.g., `due_date`, `created_date`, `name`) are **indexed**.
 This will significantly improve query performance, especially for large datasets.

+6. **Upgrade to Vite**:
+   The project currently uses **create-react-app** as my familiar scaffold tool, though it is gradually being replaced by Vite.
+Given more time, I would upgrade to **Vite**, which offers a more modern and robust setup with faster build times and better performance for larger projects.

 <br>